Guide

 Enhanced employment allowance to support small businesses

-This change could significantly reduce NIC costs for eligible employers.
+This change could significantly reduce your NIC costs if you’re an eligible employer.

 Payroll and statutory pay adjustments

-April 2025 brings increases to the minimum wage and statutory pay rates.
+From April 2025, the minimum wage and statutory pay rates increase.

-These changes will raise payroll costs, so it’s important to check that your budgets are still accurate and that your business stays compliant with current legislation.
+These changes will raise payroll costs, so check that your budgets are still accurate and that your business stays compliant with current legislation.

 Minimum wage and living wage increases